marcusoftnet/marcusoftnet.github.io/_posts/2015-09-07-review-nature-by-ron-jeffries.md

 I've been following [Ron Jeffries](https://twitter.com/ronjeffries) (not only on twitter, but that's a good start) for a long time, not only on twitter.
 The first thing I read from him was actually a take on the [bowling ball kata](http://ronjeffries.com/xprog/articles/miningbowling/).
 I'm happy I did follow him although it can be quite challenging from time to time.
 He has a way of putting things that is challenging and sometimes provoking.

-This book is not exactly like luckily (I think that would have been tiring), as he writes:
+This book is not exactly like luckily, I think that would have been tiring.
+But as he writes:

 <blockquote>[This is] not a book of recipes.
 It's not about one way to do something.
 That's not our purpose here.
 We're here to think about how things work, to ready ourselves for whatever may happen.
 There are many ways to accomplish what you need.
 I trust you to find ways, think of ways, and select among them.</blockquote>

 This books always brings our minds back to simple things.
-Simple as in "not complex", but maybe very hard.
+Simple as in "not complex", but maybe very hard to do or get done.
 Here's a few highlights;

 * Show coded, tested, deployed, finished, valuable software features at end of short iterations
 * Build feature by feature rather than in phases